rohitpunekar242/oauth-2.0-project/README.md

 ## **Features**
 - Automated access token request.
 - Validation of API responses using token-based authorization.
+- Using de-serialisation method for parsing the nested json by using POJO classes.
 - Extraction and verification of course details.
 - Comparison of actual vs. expected data from the API.